ThinkCodeAB/bbd-its-not-about-the-tools/README.md

 The example used in the presentation "Behaviour-Driven Development – it’s not the tools"

+## Clone the project

+Clone the project to your local computer.
+There is button called "Clone or download" on the GitHub page you are looking at, click on it and follow the instructions.

+I would do `git@github.com:ThinkCodeAB/bdd-its-not-about-the-tools.git` from a command line and then go into the directory `bdd-its-not-about-the-tools´ with

+    cd bdd-its-not-about-the-tools

 ## Building

 Maven is used for building